PRodriguez19/MMG3320-5320/docs/ch04/index.md

 * Introduce the overall differential expression workflow
 * Understand experimental design concepts such as replicates and batch effects
 * Understand different types of library preps, their requirements and uses.
+* Understand the types of data that is accessible from Gene Expression Omnibus (GEO)
+* Use the command-line interface to copy over data from GEO
+* How to submit a job using SLURM